chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 ```

-God declares, I created the heavens and the earth and everything in it.
+God declares that He created the heavens and the earth and everything in it.
 I gave you breath and my spirit.
 I have called you and I will take you by the hand and keep you.
 I will release you from your prison!
 Glorify me, not idols who can do none of these things for you.

 As 2022 was coming to a close, I began planning for 2023.
 For the first time, I picked a word theme for the year.
 The word I selected is *shalom*, which means:

 ![shalom.jpeg|600](/img/user/Bins/shalom.jpeg)
 ^ image of a decorative sign I purchased from [Amazon](https://www.amazon.com/Definition-Painting-Posters-Artwork-Decoration/dp/B0B5F4N1Y8?crid=GNUF2IQJXAK5&keywords=shalom+sign&qid=1700238876&sprefix=shalom,aps,629&sr=8-16)

-God is imploring us, look back, see all I have done, I have proven that I am for you.
-I gave you good gifts, shepherded my people through tough times, I have made promises to you and shown that I will keep them.
-Walk with me and you can experience shalom.
+God is imploring us to look back and see all He has done, all that He has proven, that He is for us.
+God gave us good gifts and shepherded His people through tough times, He has made promises to us and shown that He will keep them.
+Walk with God and you can experience shalom.

 God is our good, good Father who loves us and gives us good gifts.
 ### God's Expectations of People

 God has expectations of us also.
 He also has expectations of sacrifices, but unlike the expectation of sacrifices from the idols, the sacrifices are His own.
-He sacrificed his own son, and restore us to himself.
+He sacrificed his own son, and will restore us to himself.

 His expectation of us?
 In response to his sacrifice, worship, and praise him, give him glory.